prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Total amount transferred
       total: Amount;

+      // public key of the merchant (identical for all deposits)
+      merchant_pub: EddsaPublicKey;

       // hash of the wire details (identical for all deposits)
       H_wire: HashCode;

-      // public key of the merchant (identical for all deposits)
-      merchant_pub: EddsaPublicKey;
+      // details about the deposits
       deposits: DepositDetail[];

+      // signature from the exchange made with purpose
+      // `TALER_SIGNATURE_EXCHANGE_CONFIRM_WIRE_DEPOSIT`
+      exchange_sig: EddsaSignature;

+      // public EdDSA key of the exchange that was used to generate the signature.
+      // Should match one of the exchange's signing keys from /keys.
+Again given
+      // explicitly as the client might otherwise be confused by clock skew as to
+      // which signing key was used.
+      exchange_pub: EddsaSignature;
     }

   .. _tsref-type-DepositDetail:
   .. code-block:: tsref

-    interface DepositDetail {
+    interface WireDepositDetail {
-      // The total amount the original deposit was worth.
-      deposit_value: Amount;

-      // applicable fees for the deposit
-      deposit_fee: Amount;

       // SHA-512 hash of the contact of the merchant with the customer.
       H_contract: HashCode;